To print this page, select "Print" from the File menu of your browser

 (05/11/99)

-Most Canadians don't spend much time worrying about all that less-macho-than-the-United-States stuff, by the way.
-But then, we've got lives.
+Most Canadians don't spend much time worrying about all that

 -- Kate McDonnell